 Another great place if you are looking for bagels is Kossar’s Bagels and Bialys that has been continuously running since 1936.
 Their original location was in the Lower East Side but, unfortunately, didn’t survive.
 The new bakery opened its doors in 1960 in the same neighborhood and you can still find it on Grand Street, all those years later.

-I tried their everything bagel with cream cheese and lox which was fantastic, but their specialty is actually bialys which were brought to New York by the Polish immigrants.
+I tried their everything bagel with pastrami, egg and cheese which was fantastic, but their specialty is actually bialys which were brought to New York by the Polish immigrants.
 Bialy originally comes from the city of Białystok in Poland and is a traditional bread roll in Polish Ashkenazi Jewish cuisine.

 Bialys are similar to bagels in that they are made from the same dough, but they are not boiled beforehand.
 The shape also differs: bialys are pressed and stretched into a round with a small depression in the middle which is usually filled with caramelized onions.